ibm-cloudintegration/Think2020/lab-5280/LabGuide.md

 ### Environment used for this lab

 1\.
-Cloud Pak for Integration runnnig on OpenShift Container Platform V4.2 running with one master, and four worker nodes.
+Cloud Pak for Integration running on OpenShift Container Platform V4.2 running with one master, and four worker nodes.

 2\.
 In this lab we are using OpenShift pipelines as the CI/CD tool and Tekton dashboard to run the pipeline and see the status.
 These tools have already been installed for you in the lab environment.